zakmoCA/CLI-Pomodoro/README.md

 Due to the dynamic nature of the data being written the csv file (timestamps), I don't believe there is a simple way to assert that our CSV data matches exactly what we would anticipate.
 However the above test virtually guarantees that our data is being written correctly by checking the structure and format of the written data.

 # Help Documentation
-## System And Hardware Requirements
-This is a very simple application, with any computer or laptop running Python 3 being able to run the application.
-Python 3 needs to be installed if not already.

-## Dependencies

-A list of dependencies can be found in the file requirements.txt.
+This was an assessment I built during my Coder Academy course fullstack web-development course in 2023.
+It is based on the [Pomodoro technique](https://en.wikipedia.org/wiki/Pomodoro_Technique), a time-management technique which breaks work into intervals (usually of 25 minutes) seperated by short breaks, and a long break after a set number of intervals.

 ## Installation Steps

 ### Python Version
-The first step is to check which python version, if any, is on your system.
-Many operating systems have at least Python 2 installed, but this application requires a Python 3 version of 3.11.3 and higher.
-This can be checked by opening the Terminal (Command Line) and typing the following command:
+This application requires a Python 3 version of 3.11.3 and higher.
+This can be checked by entering the following command in your terminal (command-line):

     python3 --version